 Placement is key.
 As I said earlier, many home decorators try to stuff too many things in a room.
-Every room needs room to breathe!
+Every room needs space to breathe!
 Remember that and make it your mantra when decorating!

 Start with the biggest piece of furniture first like the sofa and larger case pieces.
 Remember don’t crowd your living room with too much furniture!

 One of the design elements all home decorators should know about is space!
 It may sound simple but it’s not really!
 So I’ve broken down this must-know interior design concept into doable actions!
 You can see HOW TO USE SPACE IN DECORATING HERE.

 I love accent furniture!
 It is fun!
 Accent furniture is furnishings that is often more form than function.

 These furniture pieces can be more playful and show off your style and flair.
 Yes, it does have a function but these pieces complement your room’s style.

 - accent table

 Lighting in a living room is functional and should also enhance the style and beauty of a room.

 There are three types of lighting and these pools of light should softly overlap one another to bring light into every corner of a living room.

 Think of ambient lighting as the general lighting in a room.
 It can be natural or artificial.
 I often think of big overhead lighting as ambient.